Ewald Meltzer

 According to Mostert, "In an attempt to support his belief, Meltzer surveyed the parents of his patients to ascertain their perceptions of disability and euthanasia.
 To Meltzer's astonishment, the survey results showed a widely held contradiction among the parents that although they had strong emotional ties to their children, they simultaneously expressed, with varying degrees of qualification, a 'positive' attitude toward killing them.
 In fact, only a handful of respondents completely rejected all notions of euthanasia" (Proctor, 1988).

-Meltzer's survey was later used as a major rationale for the killing of thousands of people with disabilities under the National Socialists.
+Meltzer's survey was later used as a major rationale for the killing of thousands of people with disabilities in Nazi Germany.